 Hermione got to her feet.
 "We're going back tonight, so this is goodbye as well."

 "Goodbye Hermione, you may pass along my best wishes to Harry as well," Severus said solemnly.
 Hermione nodded and left the room leaving Severus to sit thinking in the returning stillness.
-Giving himself a small shake he returned to his book.
-One hand slipping to feel the envelope hidden in his frock coats internal pocket.
+Giving himself a small shake, he returned his attention to his book.
+Slowly, one hand slipped beneath his lapel to feel the envelope hidden in his frock coats internal pocket.
 The letter Helen had written from her and John before they had left a week earlier, inviting him to write, or call on the mirror, or come and visit.
-The offer of friendship honestly given.
+The honest offer of friendship.

 6th March 1998

 Albus was many things to many people.
-He had rarely had to bow his head to anyone over his lifetime, and despite the outcry, he was damned if he was going to now.
+He had rarely had to bow his head to anyone over his lifetime, and despite the outcry, he would be damned if he was going to now.
 Albus was unsurprised the week of the investigation into his life had seen him retreat from the Great Hall in the mornings.
-Preferring to learn what had been printed about him in the privacy of his rooms.
-Molly had owled to say that the lunch she'd planned with Percy hadn't gone well and that Percy hadn't attended, never mind agreed to help his former Headmaster.
+Preferring to learn in the privacy of his rooms what was appearing in print about him.
+Molly had owled to say that the lunch she'd planned with Percy hadn't gone well.
+That Percy hadn't attended, never mind agreed to help his former Headmaster.

 Damningly it was Monday, the first day of Rita's expose on his younger life and his relationships with Gellert, that Kingsley had finally stepped forward.
 Not to offer assurances that the news was false, that Albus was still a leader of the light, but to state that the Ministry had found nothing untruthful in the previous week's articles.

 Albus had sat staring in shock at the two short paragraphs in a side column next to a picture of a much younger him and Gellert.
-The picture had been taken that first heady summer they had spent together, and it tore at Albus, so many knives in freshly reopened wounds.
-They had been so very much in love, he could remember the picture been taken.
-How they had posed arms wrapped around each other beaming smiles on their faces, turning to look at each other to share a joke.
+The picture was from that first heady summer they had spent together, and it tore at Albus, so many knives in freshly reopened wounds.
+They had been so very much in love.
+He could remember the moment the picture was taken.
+How they had posed, arms wrapped around each other, beaming smiles on their faces, turning to look at each other to share a joke.
 He watched as the image started again, two young men leaning on each other smiling, laughing, turning to look at each other, then it paused and started again.
 Albus knew what had happened just after they had turned to each other, Gellert had kissed him.
 A searing kiss that had set him aflame, flames he hadn't thought he could survive but had thrown himself back into again, and again.
-He had known that whatever souls were made of, whatever element being wizards added to souls, his and Gellert's had been made of the same thing.
-They had chimed together in perfect cohesion it had been a moment of revelation that had stunned them both to find such a kindred spirit so purely by chance.
+He had known that whatever made up a soul, whatever element being wizards added to souls, his and Gellert's were made of the same thing.
+They had chimed together in perfect cohesion.
+It had been a moment of revelation that had stunned them both, to find such a kindred spirit so purely by chance.

-His mind moved back to Harry, it was never far from him recently, a constant loop of regret and bitterness.
-He was still sure that Harry was no longer Harry and if the child was to be saved before he was completely lost then action needed to be taken.
+His mind moved back to Harry; it was never far from him recently.
+A constant loop of regret and bitterness.
+He was still sure that Harry was no longer Harry, and if Hary was to saved before Harry succumbed, then action was desperately needed.
 But they wouldn't listen, preferring the tales of heroics instead.
 It was the same as it had been despite everything he'd tried.

-He picked his wand up, he'd taken it from Gellert and couldn't not use it knowing that Gellert had used it, had pushed his magic through it.
+He picked his wand up.
+He'd taken it from Gellert and couldn't resist using it, not while he knew Gellert had used it, had pushed his magic through it.
 He believed Gellert, believed that it was one of the Hallows and cursed that by the time he'd found the Resurrection Stone Harry had taken the cloak out of his reach.
-He'd wanted to reunite the Hallows, even if it was just once, he wanted to fulfil that dream of theirs even though he knew it would feel hollow.
+Albus had wanted to reunite the Hallows, even if it was just once.
+He wanted to fulfil that dream of theirs even though he knew it would feel hollow.